cisco/cisco-network-puppet-module/README.md

 * An IPv4/IPv6 address/prefix length
 * The keyword `host` and a host address
-* An IP Address and wildcard
+* An IPv4 Address and wildcard

 | Examples
 |:--